Skip main navigation

 • Don't engage in prohibited medical inquiries

-Have you accommodated other similarly situated employees?
+Have you accommodated other employees?
 How?

 • Offering an accommodation to some employees but not others may constitute unlawful discrimination

-For more information on disability accommodation, call the Equal Rights Division at (608) 266-6860 or (414) 227-4384, email us at erinfo@dwd.wisconsin.gov or visit our website.
+For more information on providing reasonable accommodation to an employee with a disability, call the Equal Rights Division at (608) 266-6860 or (414) 227-4384, email us at erinfo@dwd.wisconsin.gov or visit the webpage.